Matthew-abg/learning-app/docs/learning_log.md

 **Summary:**
 Today’s work connected architecture with reality.
 Instead of memorizing Clean Architecture rules, I learned *why* each boundary exists, to keep responsibilities clear, code predictable, and growth manageable.
 This session turned abstract “architecture talk” into an actual flow I can see, test, and extend.

+### 🧩 Day 7 — 2025-10-25 (Saturday) - Ship a clean Unit Details endpoint (read path only)

+#### 🧰 What I Did

+- Locked the external contract (URL) first
+  Decided the only scope for the first phase is GET /units/<unit_id>/.
+This keeps the surface area tiny and lets me verify boundary wiring end-to-end without touching behavior that depends on user progress.

+- Created a minimal, framework-thin View (Interface layer) -> UnitDetailsView.get parses inputs, calls GetUnitDetailsService.execute(unit_id), returns the DTO as JSON.
+    No ORM, no domain logic in the view.
+Just request/response translation.

+- Separated Application from Domain (foldering decision) Introduced a top-level application/ package (separate from domain/).Rationale: Application orchestrates use cases and depends on Domain, not the other way around.
+This preserves inward-only dependencies and allows UI/framework swaps later (templates → SPA) with minimal churn.

+- Defined the Domain repository interface (unit reading path only)

+- Implemented Infrastructure repository that honors the Domain repository interface Uses prefetch_related("blocks") to materialize the two M2M hops efficiently.

+- Introduced explicit Mappers (ORM ↔ Domain), not inside the repository but inside /infrastructure LearningContentMapper (two-way), LearningBlockMapper (two-way) and LearningUnitMapper (today: ORM→Domain only)
+  Rationale: keep Repository focused on data access while mapping stays reusable/testable and isolated.

+- Clarified ordering concerns (not implemented yet by design) Blocks and contents are M2M.
+Their display order is not intrinsic to the child; it belongs to the relationship (through table).
+For now I read them as-is; I’ll add an order column on the through tables and then apply .order_by("through__order") (or Prefetch with an ordered queryset).
+A TODO is left in code to make the dependency explicit.

+#### 📘 What I Learned

+- Continued learning select_related vs prefetch_related, using the right tool based on the case select_related is only for FK/OneToOne (JOIN in a single query). prefetch_related is for M2M/reverse relations (separate queries + in-memory join) -> It can be used for more complicated ManyToMany relations
+  With Unit→Blocks→Contents (M2M→M2M), prefetch_related("blocks__contents") is the correct, scalable approach.
+A single gigantic SQL JOIN is neither necessary nor desirable here; Django’s prefetch does the optimal 2–3 queries and caches them.

+- Why unit_obj.__dict__ doesn’t show everything
+  __dict__ stores concrete model fields; relationships are descriptors and their prefetched data lives in _prefetched_objects_cache.
+Seeing blocks but not contents on Unit is expected because contents isn’t a direct field on Unit; it belongs to Block.

+- M2M write semantics are special
+  You cannot assign a list to an M2M attribute on a model instance constructor; you must save() then call .set([...]) (or .add(...)).
+For read-only mapping, stash temporary data (e.g., _prefetched_contents) or keep mapping in Domain space and avoid constructing ORM objects you won’t persist.

+- Abstract methods are contracts, not “optional guidance” Marking the Domain Repository.get_unit_by_id as @abstractmethod ensures no one can instantiate a half-implemented repo.
+This enforces architecture boundaries at runtime, not just in docs.

+- Mapper responsibilities are directional and should be explicit Keep ORM → Domain and Domain → ORM paths separate to avoid accidental coupling and make tests simpler.
+Application will have its own Domain → DTO mapping, again in a different layer.

+- URL-first thinking helps keep boundaries honest
+  By committing early to GET /units/<unit_id>/ as the only delivery target, I prevented scope creep and kept the View dumb, the Use Case focused, and the Repository & Mapper well-factored.

+- Verified ORM loading behavior and caching prefetch_related produces ~3 queries for Unit→Blocks→Contents, then uses memory cache (_prefetched_objects_cache) so subsequent block.contents.all() calls don’t hit the DB.
+Used reset_queries() + connection.queries to assert query counts during navigation.

+- Observed that after prefetching, Django stores results in `_prefetched_objects_cache`, and if those related objects themselves have nested relationships (like other ManyToMany or ForeignKey fields also included in the same `prefetch_related` call), Django recursively fills their own `_prefetched_objects_cache` as well.
+When `.all()` is called, it checks these caches instead of hitting the database again.
+Which is smart!

+- Reconfirmed why content (Which are in second connection with unit, unit has ManyToMany relation with blocks and each block has ManyToMany relation with contents) won’t appear in unit_obj.__dict__ (it’s not a direct field on Unit), whereas blocks does (it’s a declared M2M on Unit).

+- Realized that in my domain layer, I shouldn’t connect entities to each other as nested Python objects (e.g., `LearningUnit` → `LearningBlock` → `LearningContent` as full objects). -> The reason is that if nested objects are stored directly, every sub-entity must be fully constructed and resolved in memory whenever a parent entity is loaded, which breaks the independence and purity of the domain layer.
+So I think, in the **Domain layer**, each entity should reference other entities **by their IDs**, not by direct object instances.